bpowers24/Demo-Repo/README.md

 	- `max_weight`: {numeric} The average maximum weight of the animal in kilograms.
 ## Teams
 - Team A: Vanessa, Maggi, Sophia
-- Team B: Dillman, Lupita
+- Team B: Dillman, Lupita, Jake
-- Team C: Bibi, Brie

 ## Tasks
 ### Task 1: Clean up repo
 To prepare for this project, everyone should complete the following.